roboogle/gtkmvc3/gtkmvco/docs/manual/motiv.rst

 observer pattern.

-*gtkmvc* is a framework that implements both the MVC and Observer patterns to be used to produce middle/large applications in Python and *PyGTK*.
+*gtkmvc3* is a framework that implements both the MVC and Observer patterns to be used to produce middle/large applications in Python and *PyGTK*.